 - 55% of UK adults say they “rarely” use their signature

 - One in five UK adults doesn’t have a consistent signature

 - 15% of under-24s can’t remember the last time they signed their name

 - Four in ten signatures written in the UK are to sign for deliveries

-On the whole, 20% of UK adults sign their name so infrequently nowadays that they admit to not being able to produce a consistent signature.
+Overall, 20% of UK adults sign their name so infrequently nowadays that they admit to being unable to produce a consistent signature.

 Younger people are even less inclined to bother.

-Over-55s are little different and may be responsible for keeping the written signature alive for a while yet.
+Over-55's are a little different and may be responsible for keeping the written signature alive for a while yet.

 “We’re now so used to engaging with modern means of verification, be that fingerprint recognition or simply passwords and PINs, that the idea of just scribbling our name seems almost ridiculous.